siddharthps/Advent-of-SQL/README.md

 - **Explanation** (if needed): Key insights or learnings.
 - **Sample Outputs**: Demonstrating the query results.

-## Example Challenge
-One of the early challenges involves Santa's workshop operations, where JSON parsing, mapping values, and assigning categories are used to generate meaningful reports.

 ## Why I’m Participating
 I’m excited to refine my SQL skills through this creative and festive approach.
 These challenges provide a structured way to learn while having fun, and they serve as an excellent opportunity to connect with the SQL community.